ramses-tech/nefertari/docs/source/auth.rst

 For authorizing access to specific resources, Nefertari uses standard Pyramid access control lists. `See the documentation on Pyramid ACLs <http://docs.pylonsproject.org/projects/pyramid/en/1.5-branch/narr/security.html>`_ to understand how to extend and customize them.

+Note that an item will inherit its collection's permissions if item permissions are not specified in ACL class.

 .. automodule:: nefertari.acl
     :members: